Armenian genocide recognition: Since 2010

 On March 5, 2010, the Catalan Parliament recognized the Armenian genocide on the initiative of the members of Barcelona's Friendship Union with Armenia.

-On March 11, 2010, the Swedish Parliament voted to describe the massacre of Armenians by the Ottoman Empire in 1915 as genocide.
-The resolution was adopted with 131 deputies voting in favour of the resolution and 130 voting against it.
+On March 11, 2010, the Swedish parliament voted to describe the massacre of Armenians by the Ottoman Empire in 1915 as genocide.
+The resolution was adopted with 131 deputies voting in favor of the resolution and 130 voting against it.

 On March 25, 2010, the Serbian Radical Party submitted a draft resolution to the Serbian parliament condemning the genocide committed by Ottoman Turkey against Armenians from 1915 to 1923.
 SRS submitted the draft so that Serbia can join the countries which have condemned the genocide.
 As of March 10, 2014, Serbia does not recognize the events as a genocide, thus it can be said the draft has failed.

 On February 17, 2011, Chinese foreign minister Yang Jiechi paid tribute to the memory of the Armenian genocide victims during his visit to Armenia.
 He also met with the head of Armenia's national church, Catholicos of All Armenians Karekin II, and discussed the recognition of the Armenian genocide.

 During his meeting with Armenia's President Serzh Sargsyan in January 2014, the Czech President Miloš Zeman stated: "Next year marks the 100th anniversary of the Armenian genocide.
-In 1915 1.5 million Armenians were killed."
+In 1915, 1.5 million Armenians were killed."

+In 2014 Syrian president Bashar al-Assad became the first Syrian head of state to acknowledge the mass murders of Armenians and identify the perpetrator as Ottoman Turkey, stating, "The degree of savagery and inhumanity that the terrorists have reached reminds us of what happened in the Middle Ages in Europe over 500 years ago.
+In more recent modern times, it reminds us of the massacres perpetrated by the Ottomans against the Armenians, when they killed a million and a half Armenians and half a million Orthodox Syriacs in Syria and in Turkish territory."
+Although Assad did not use the world genocide, two days after Assad's statement, Bashar Jaafari, Syria's ambassador to the United Nations in Geneva, stated, "How about the Armenian genocide where 1.5 million people were killed?"

 On June 20, 2014, the Presbyterian Church (USA) adopted a resolution recognizing the Armenian genocide and adopted the 2015 church calendar designating April 26 as the day for its observance.
 It also directed the church's Mission Agency to prepare educational and liturgical resources for member churches in preparation for this event.
 This resolution was the first of its kind for a major American church body.

 On June 23, 2014, the parliament of Spain's autonomous community of Navarre adopted a measure recognizing the Armenian genocide.
 The measure came after a series of visits by members of the Navarre parliament to Armenia and Artsakh.

 On November 26, 2014, the Plurinational Legislative Assembly of Bolivia unanimously passed a resolution in solidarity with the claims of the Armenian people and condemning "all denialist policy regarding the genocide and crimes against humanity suffered by the Armenian nation."